spenprase/spenprase.github.io/_pages/research.md

       <div class="img-col"><img src="/assets/images/IMG_3837.png" alt="Collaborator-Driven Projects"></div>
       <div class="text-col">
         <h3>Collaborator-Driven Projects</h3>
         <p>I have been fortunate to collaborate on several co-authored research publications from work in the Southern Patagonian Ice Field.
-Each of these projects has since been published.</p>
+These projects include constraining late-Quaternary glacial change in relation paleoclimate for the southern hemisphere via geochronology and geomorphic mapping, building and installing open-source ablation stakes on the Perito Moreno glacier, and using modern river discharge coming off the Ice Field to demonstrate increasing glacial melt with modern warming.</p>
       </div>
     </div>
   </div>